Onboard Your Device

 deactivate - Node Remove: Delete a device by its ID.

-Step 1 — License Agreement
+Step 2: License Agreement

-Step 2 — Credential Source
+Step 3: Credential Source

-Option A — Register & Connect device to WEDA Site (default)
+Option A: Register & Connect Device to WEDA Site (Default)

 Best for standard Advantech devices connecting to the public WEDA Cloud.

-- Select "Register & Connect device to WEDA Site" and press Enter
+- Select "Register & Connect Device to WEDA Site" and press Enter.

-- No login or external file required
+- No login or external file is required.

-Option C — Use Local Credential File
+Option B: Use Local Credential File

-Best for offline deployments or pre-provisioned devices.
+Best for offline deployments, LAN environments, or pre-provisioned devices.

-Step 3 — Installing
+Step 5: Installing

 - Fast Network: 2-3 minutes